blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 Let's break down the dynamic part of this.
 First, PHP code is written between PHP tags (`<?php` and `?>`).

 PHP code inside these tags is executed on the server before the HTML is sent to the browser.
 The `echo` statement is how you let PHP know you want it to output something to the page.
-The `date` function returns the current date–in this case, we’re telling it that we only want the year.
+The `date` function returns the current date—in this case, we’re telling it that we only want the year.

 So, the `date` function runs, returning the current year.
 That bit of text is then processed by the `echo` statement, which inserts it into the document.